linuxkit/linuxkit/docs/platform-packet.md

 ## Disks

 At this moment the Linuxkit server boots from RAM, with no persistent storage and there is no code that mounts disks.
+As a result, when the Linuxkit image reboots, all is lost.

 ## Networking